mockery/mockery/README.markdown

 Sets a value to be returned from the expected method call.

-    andReturn(closure)

-Sets a closure (anonymous function) to be called with the arguments passed to the method.
-Useful for some dynamic processing of arguments into related concrete results.

     andReturn(value1, value2, ...)

 Sets up a sequence of return values or closures.
 For example, the first call will return value1 and the second value2.
 Not that all subsequent calls to a mocked method will always return the final value (or the only value) given to this declaration.

+    andReturnUsing(closure, ...)

+Sets a closure (anonymous function) to be called with the arguments passed to the method.
+The return value from the closure is then returned.
+Useful for some dynamic processing of arguments into related concrete results.
+Closures can queued by passing them as extra parameters as for andReturn().
+Note that you cannot currently mix andReturnUsing() with andReturn().

     andThrow(Exception)